Analysis of the Poem "Journey of the Magi" by T.S. Eliot

 'I had been thinking about it in church and when I got home I opened a half-bottle of Booth's gin, poured myself a drink and began to write.
 By lunchtime the poem, and the half-bottle of gin, were both finished.'

-Eliot had also done his research, using lines from a sermon given by one Bishop Lancelot Andrewes in 1622 to kick-start his own poem.
+Eliot had also done his research, using lines from a sermon given by Anglican Bishop Lancelot Andrewes in 1622 to kick-start his own poem.
 These are the words from that Christmas sermon:

 A cold coming they had of it at this time of the year, just the worst time of the year to take a journey, and specially a long journey.
 The ways deep, the weather sharp, the days short, the sun farthest off, in solstitio brumali, ‘the very dead of winter.’

-Eliot the poet used these lines, written three hundred years before, altering them only a little for his opening five lines.
+Eliot the poet used these lines, written three hundred years before by a leading theologian, altering them only a little for his opening five lines.

 - What makes Eliot's poem so powerful is the fact that he makes one of the magi, a magus, the speaker and turns the narrative into a psycho-spiritual journey, typical of the pilgrim yet interwoven with that of the esoteric, religious teacher.